Michigan Private Investigator Licensing Requirements

 - Has not been dishonorably discharged from a branch of the United States military service

-For a period of not less than three years, has been or is any of the following on a full-time basis:
+For not less than three years, has been or is any of the following on a full-time basis:

 - Lawfully engaged in the professional investigation business as a licensee, registrant, or investigative employee in another state